 Each course is six weeks long with a break in between of about 1 or 2 weeks.
 Covered in your course fees is a material supply kit that we will send to you through the post.
 These materials can be used to create many of the recipes that are included in the course lessons at home.
 We estimate it will take you four hours to complete each week.
 On the weeks where there are live webinars, they will be held on a Saturday, and will be recorded for those unable to attend.

 The course includes regular communication and access to us as we mark your assignments and chat with you via a WhatsApp group.

 You can sign up for each individual course or you can sign up for All Seasons and save £100.
-Our first course begins with Early Spring on the 22nd of January 2021.
+Our first course begins with Late Spring on the 20th of March 2021.